havenwood/xpool/README.md

-All subprocesses in the pool have their own message queue that the pool places work onto according to a very simple algorithm: the subprocess who has scheduled the least amount of work is the subprocess who will have the next unit of work put onto its message queue.
+All subprocesses in the pool have their own message queue that the pool places work onto according to a very simple algorithm: the subprocess who has scheduled the least amount of work is the subprocess who will have the unit of work put onto its message queue.
 The message queue that each subprocess has is also what ensures work can be queued when the pool becomes dry (all subprocesses are busy).